MicroEJ/docs/DeviceDeveloperGuide/ui/display/display.rst

 When there is no display on the board, a *stub* implementation of C library is available.
-This C library must be linked by the third-party C IDE when MicroUI module is installed in the MicroEJ platform.
+This C library must be linked by the third-party C IDE when MicroUI module is installed in the MicroEJ Platform.

 Dependencies